amacgregor/allanmacgregor/src/pages/articles/2014-03-15-laravel-learning-resources/index.md

 ---
-title: "Laravel Learning Resources"
+title: 'Laravel Learning Resources'
-date: "2014-03-15"
+date: '2014-03-15'
 layout: post
 draft: false
-path: "/posts/laravel-learning-resources"
+path: '/posts/laravel-learning-resources'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "Laravel"
+  - 'Laravel'
-    - "Programming"
+  - 'Programming'
-    - "Learning"
+  - 'Learning'
-description: "Collection of resources for learning Laravel"
+description: 'Collection of resources for learning Laravel'
 ---

 For the last couple of months I been working with Laravel and learning a lot, here are some of my favorite resources: